 Utility-sector energy efficiency programs also yield various other benefits, including greenhouse gas reductions, customer utility bill savings, job creation, and improved air quality.

 Supportive Regulations and Policies

-State regulators of investor-owned utilities (and their counterparts for publicly-owned utilities) are clearly in positions where their decisions and policies strongly influence utility investments and operations.
-They have a prominent role in establishing regulations and policies that support the establishment and implementation of utility-sector energy efficiency programs.
-PSCs in some states pioneered regulations and policies that led to the development and practice of utility "demand-side management," which includes customer energy efficiency programs.
+State regulators of investor-owned utilities (and their counterparts for publicly owned utilities) play a prominent role in setting regulations that support the establishment and implementation of utility-sector energy efficiency programs.
+Experience has shown that without very direct and supportive regulations and policies, utilities will not develop and offer significant customer energy efficiency programs.

 State policymakers and regulators can provide clear direction to regulated utilities about the importance of energy efficiency by requiring utilities to offer programs and establish supportive business models for these programs.
 States also can establish specific energy savings targets (typically as a percentage of total energy sales) for regulated utilities.
 Such energy efficiency resource standards are in place in a large and rapidly growing number of states.